Empower Your Practice

 • Budget forecasting.
 Real-time visibility into upcoming rostered shifts allows you to forecast payroll costs accurately before the payslip is even generated.

 • Reduced disputes.
-When data flows directly from the calendar to the payroll module, there is little room for disagreement over hours worked or shift differentials.
+When data flows directly from the calendar to the payroll module, there is little room for disagreement over hours worked.

-By automating these healthcare payroll integration workflows, Medesk allows practice managers to reclaim hours previously lost to data entry.
+By automating these workflows, Medesk allows practice managers to reclaim hours previously lost to data entry.
 This transition from manual to automated processing is critical for scaling operations without scaling administrative overhead.

-Compliance with UK tax laws is non-negotiable, and the stakes are high for medical employers.
-The complexity of PAYE (Pay As You Earn) increases when you manage a mix of standard employees and locum staff.
+Compliance with US tax laws is non-negotiable, and the stakes are high for medical employers.
+The complexity of tax withholdings increases significantly when you manage a mixed workforce.
+Properly distinguishing between W-2 employees and 1099 independent contractors is fundamental to avoiding IRS penalties.

-For practice managers, the auto-enrolment process is often the most confusing part of payroll.
-You must track not only the employer contributions but also the employee deductions for various pension schemes.
 An integrated system manages these thresholds automatically.
-As an employee's earnings change, the software adjusts the pension calculations accordingly, ensuring that neither the practice nor the employee pays more or less than required.
+As an employee's earnings change, the software adjusts the benefit deductions and 401(k) calculations accordingly, ensuring that neither the practice nor the employee pays more or less than required.
+Properly handling W-2 and 1099 payroll classifications also ensures that only eligible employees are enrolled in company benefit programs.

 Compliance FeatureManual ApproachAutomated Medesk Approach